 While Bristol has an active youth council and 16 and 17 year olds across the city hold many responsibilities in society, they do not have a change to influence key decisions which will define their future.
 Extending votes for 16 year olds will provide 16 and 17 year olds with the chance to be involved in democracy and ensure youth issues are represented.
 This will follow the precedent set by the Scottish Elections (Reduction of Voting Age) Act, May 2016, which allows 16 and 17 year olds to vote in Scottish Parliament elections and local government elections.
 In Bristol, this would mean asking for the devolved responsibility to allow 16 and 17 year olds to vote in local elections.

-- Potential partners: Bristol City Council, Votes at 16 Coalition - Timescales: Long-term

-Social action volunteering
+Delivery - Potential partners: Bristol City Council, Votes at 16 Coalition - Timescales: Long-term 4 Social action volunteering

 Following an initial two-year set up period, funded by Cabinet Office and supported by Nesta and Bloomberg Philanthropies, Bristol and partner cities will develop the role of the active citizen in the 'life' of the city.
 Over the next two years the team will aim to work with the private, voluntary and community sectors as well as other parts of the public sector to create a whole city approach to addressing key city challenges through social action.
-Some of the projects that will be scaled up include:

-Volunteer platform - Creates easy access to information from many sites of volunteering opportunities.
+Some of the projects that will be scaled up include: Volunteer platform - Creates easy access to information from many sites of volunteering opportunities.
 Employer Supported Volunteering (ESV) - BCC is updating its staff volunteering policy and working with other employers to implement this.

-National Citizens Service (NCS) - Bristol to become a pilot for the new NCS scheme, with a focus on cultural and media sectors for young people.

-- Potential partners: Bristol City Council, NCS Trust, Office for Civil Society (OCS) - Timescale: Short medium-term.
+National Citizens Service (NCS) - Bristol to become a pilot for the new NCS scheme, with a focus on cultural and media sectors for young people. - Potential partners: Bristol City Council, NCS Trust, Office for Civil Society (OCS) - Timescale: Short medium-term PEOPLE 5 Citizen data engagement

-PEOPLE

-Citizen data engagement
+We will leverage data to find solutions to city issues, using existing and near-term initiatives such as REPLICATE.
+We will build the capacity of organisations and citizens to use data to shape projects and achieve 'smart' city outcomes.
 REPLICATE (REnaissance of Places with Innovative Citizenship And Technologies) is a €25 million Smart city 'Lighthouse' project.
 In Bristol, it is employing digital technology to explore the impact of integrating smart energy and smart transport interventions in the neighbourhood of Easton.
 Bristol is a city within the URBACT Resilient Europe network which aims to share experiences on resilience and sustainability across the network.
 Bringing these two projects together will enable Bristol to develop a real neighbourhood focus to data engagement.

-- Potential partners: University of Bristol, Bristol City Council, Knowle West Media Centre, Learning city. - · Timescale: Medium-term

-6 Participatory city
+Delivery - Potential partners: University of Bristol, Bristol City Council, Knowle West Media Centre, Learning city. - Timescale: Medium-term 6 Participatory city

 The Participatory City is a global initiative empowering local people to invent unique and innovative projects, which see them working together on ideas which make their neighbourhoods more exciting and enjoyable places to live.
 A large demonstration neighbourhood is being built in London starting in early 2017.
 It is intended that this neighbourhood will become a model for wellbeing, sustainability and equality.
 Key to the success of the project will be the ability of the neighbourhood to collaborate widely to bring many fresh ideas together in an open source environment.
-Bristol could host a similar project to bring the ideas from The Participatory City to the city.

-- Potential partners: Bristol City Council, Demonstration Neighbourhood - Timescale: Medium-term

-Green and black
+Bristol could host a similar project to bring the ideas from The Participatory City to the city. - Potential partners: Bristol City Council, Demonstration Neighbourhood - Timescale: Medium-term 7 Green and black